 Step Activity Create a variant /BTI/TE_DI_LINKS_UPDATE_JOB program in the Domain Controller as follows Source System IDs = SID of the Development System.
-1. Newly Released Transports.
-1. Maximum number of retries = 30 Update reference date (to now) (plus a date and time from a couple weeks ago) 2.
+Newly Released Transports.
+Maximum number of retries = 30 Source System IDs = SID of the Development System.
+Newly Released Transports.
+Maximum number of retries = 30 Update reference date (to now) (plus a date and time from a couple weeks ago) 2.
 Schedule above program/variant to run every 10 minutes.